dexie/dexie-website/cloud/docs/db.cloud.configure().md

 #### Only for Production Builds

 Service workers are great for production but can be confusing while developing and debugging an application - specifically because they do not update unless you close down all instances of your application and reopen it.
 If you used create-react-app to generate the service worker, it will automatically turn off service worker when starting the dev version of your app but activates it in its production build.

+### customLoginGui

+Enable this option and subscribe to [db.cloud.userInteraction](db.cloud.userInteraction) to provide your own user interface for the built-in OTP authentication.
+Enabling this option will silence the built-in GUI of login dialogs and instead allow you to render a component that displays your preferred style of login dialogs.

+If you rather want to replace the authentication solution from email OTP to your own or a 3rd part solution, see [Example: Integrate Custom Authentication](#example-integrate-custom-authentication)

 ### nameSuffix